That’s how long it takes to start a blog post worth reading.

 87. Try a free creative writing class from The Writing University.

-88. Practice story-telling and blogging on Medium, my favorite new platform for writers of all stripes.
+88. Practice story-telling and blogging on Medium, my favorite platform for writers of all stripes.
+(Plus, if you sign up for the Medium Partner Program, you could make some money on the side too.)

 90. Subscribe to Scratch, an online magazine for writers.